runware

 await runware.connect()

-request_image = IRequestImage(
+request_image = IImageInference(

-positive_prompt="A beautiful sunset over the mountains",
+positivePrompt="a beautiful sunset over the mountains",

-negative_prompt="cloudy, rainy",
+negativePrompt="cloudy, rainy",

 )

-images = await runware.requestImages(requestImage=request_image)
+images = await runware.imageInference(requestImage=request_image)

 for image in images:

-print(f"Image URL: {image.imageSrc}")
+print(f"Image URL: {image.imageURL}")

 ```